kentsommer/tensorflow-posenet/README.md

  * To run:
    * Extract the King's College dataset to wherever you prefer
+   * Extract the starting and trained weights to wherever you prefer
    * Update the paths on line 13 (train.py) as well as lines 15 and 17 (test.py)
    * If you want to retrain, simply run train.py (note this will take a long time)
    * If you just want to test, simply run test.py